Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/samples/README.md

 These code samples show common scenario operations with the Azure Conversational Language Understanding client library.
 The async versions of the samples require Python 3.6 or later.

-You can authenticate your client with a Conversational Language Understanding API key or through Azure Active Directory with a token credential from [azure-identity][azure_identity]:
+You can authenticate your client with a Conversational Language Understanding API key:

 - See [sample_authentication.py][sample_authentication] and [sample_authentication_async.py][sample_authentication_async] for how to authenticate in the above cases.